microflo/microflo/README.md

 To build and run tests

-    npm install && make && make check
+    npm install && npm test

-To flash your Arduino with a graph
+To flash your Arduino with the MicroFlo runtime, including an embedded graph:

     make upload GRAPH=examples/blink.fbp MODEL=uno